-• In the lecture on April 27 we were discussing Chapter 10 and 11 (Implementing File System).
-Block sizes (4096 vs 512 bytes) were discussed based on fdisk output for an ext4 file system.
-We started with Chapter 12 (Mass Storage Structure).
+• In the lecture in week 15 we will be discussing Chapter 11 (Implementing File System).
+Block sizes (4096 vs 512 bytes) will be discussed based on fdisk output for an ext4 file system.
+We will probably also start with Chapter 12 (Mass Storage Structure).